-Figure 3 shows an example of a question from a different module where the feedback provided to students, especially after a specific incorrect answer at first attempt, was improved between two presentations (identified as 09B and 10B).
+Figure 3 shows data for a question from a different module where the feedback provided to students, especially after a specific incorrect answer at first attempt, was improved between two presentations (identified as 09B and 10B).
 It is clear that the improved feedback has led to a higher proportion of responses being correct at the second attempt.
-This question has also become much more popular as a result; students understand why the answer they gave is not correct.
+This question has also become much more popular as a result; students were able to understand why the answer they gave was not correct.

-Figure 3.
-The proportion of students who got the same question right at first, second, third attempt, or not at all, for the same question in the 09B and 10B presentation.
+Figure 3: The proportion of students who got the same question right at first, second, third attempt, or not at all, for the same question in the 09B and 10B presentation.